Team

 Yeonsoo Choi

-Yeonsoo Choi is a Ph.D. student in the Sociology and Education program at Teachers College, Columbia University.
+Yeonsoo Choi (she/her/hers) is a Ph.D. student in the Sociology and Education program at Teachers College, Columbia University.
 Her current research interests include the sociology of teaching and teachers’ identities, the sociology of elite education, globalization and education policy, critical policy analysis, and mixed method research.
 Yeonsoo is interested in understanding the impact of education policies on people’s behaviors and attitudes and hopes to utilize various methods to address these questions.
 Prior to joining Teachers College, she worked as a research assistant for education policy research projects funded by the Ministry of Education, South Korea, and the Seoul Metropolitan Office of Education.
 She earned her B.A. and M.A. in Education from Yonsei University, South Korea.

 Eka Jeladze